LoL DPS items guide - Core equipment for Damage Dealers

 Passive: Dealing Magical Damage inflicts on targets Grievous Wounds for 3 seconds which reduces healing.

 A combination of Ability Power and Health from this item makes it a good choice at the end of laning phase.
 This item should be brought against teams with magical resistance because of its magical penetration bonus and against champions with high healing abilities as it applies Grievous Wounds.
-The best examples would be Mundo, Vladimir and Volibear.
-A core item against squishy enemies since paired with Sorcerer’s Shoes it deals virtually true damage to opponents.
+The best examples would be Mundo, Vladimir, and Volibear.
+A core item against squishy enemies since paired with Sorcerer’s Shoes deals virtually true damage to opponents.

 Rabadon's Deathcap: 120 AP

 Bread and butter of every Mage.
 Rabadon's Deathcap provides the highest amount of pure Ability Power that you can get from one item.
 On top of that, it increases the total amount of champion's AP by 40%.
 If bought early can provide a huge boost to damage at the cost of other pieces of equipment and other stats.
 If bought late, it can amplify all of the AP gathered from items and stats during the game.
 A must-have for all nukers.
 Has a crazy synergy with Veigar.

 Rod of Ages: 60 AP, 300 Health, 300 Mana

 Passive: Raises mana and health of a user every minute for 10 minutes since purchase up to 200 health and 100 mana cap.
 Restores mana equal to 15% damage taken from champions.
 Restores health equal to 20% mana spent up to a certain point.

 An item which stacks with time passing.
 Rod of Ages is a great combination of AP, Health, and Mana which increases as time passes by.
 It works best on scaling champions who need a combination of durability and AP.
 It also synergizes well with Archangel's Staff since players can benefit from a huge mana boost and Archangel's Staff passive at the same time.